 During the experiment, Wade soon learns all is not what it seems and faces the wrath of the villainous Ajax (Ed Skrein).
 Realising he’s clearly made a mistake and having been left horribly disfigured, Wade breaks free and gets the hell away from the organisation.
 But he’s not letting Ajax off the hook.
 Seeking vengeance, he becomes Deadpool, a masked vigilante.

-Deadpool shows that you can make a successful R-rated superhero film.
+Deadpool shows you can make a successful R-rated superhero film.
 I found it very funny and the bad language, jokes and violence never go too far.
-There are actually some pretty witty gags, including when Deadpool openly mocks the film industry.
+There are some pretty great gags, including when Deadpool openly mocks the film industry.
 This reality-bending humour never feels forced and the tone is pitched perfectly.

 In terms of performance, Ryan Reynolds steals the show.
 He transforms completely into this twisted character.
 Besides Reynolds, none of the other performances stand out that much.
-Skrein as Ajax makes for a cool villain, but it’s not one I’ll remember.
-Colossus is a fun interpretation of the X-Men character, (actually played by several actors, all contributing to the motion-capture), but he mostly occupies side-kick territory.
+Skrein as Ajax makes for a cool villain, but it’s not one you’ll remember.
+Colossus is a fun interpretation of the X-Men character, (actually played by several actors, all contributing to the motion-capture), but he mostly operates in the side-kick territory.

 Deadpool is the most faithful comic-book adaptation in years.
 It’s essential viewing for superhero fans, but I also recommend it to those who don’t normally like superhero films.
-All in all, Deadpool is hugely enjoyable, action-packed and straight to the point.
+Deadpool is hugely enjoyable, action-packed and straight to the point.
 I look forward to the sequel.

 Director: Tim Miller